All Episodes

 And Gregory asks her a question.

-You know, you also talk about some public figures in this book, including former president Bill Clinton.
+You know, you also talk about some public figures in this book, including former President Bill Clinton.

-He has more life force than most men of any age, and you go on to say, I wonder if I'm trashy enough for Bill Clinton, but I can dream, can't I?
+And you go on to say, I wonder if I'm trashy enough for Bill Clinton, but I can dream, can't I?

-You're talking about having an affair with the former president.
+You're talking about having an affair with the former president?

 Right.